Barry Smith (ontologist)

-Barry Smith (born 4 June 1952) is an academic working in the fields of ontology and biomedical informatics.
-Smith is the author of more than 700 scientific publications, including 15 authored or edited books, and he is one of the most widely cited contemporary philosophers.
+Barry Smith (born 4 June 1952) is an American mathematician, philosopher, and researcher in the field of Applied Ontology.

-Education and career
+Education

-From 1970 to 1973 Smith studied Mathematics and Philosophy at the University of Oxford.
+From 1970 to 1973, Smith studied Mathematics and Philosophy at the University of Oxford.
 He obtained his PhD from the University of Manchester in 1976 for a dissertation on ontology and reference in Husserl and Frege.
 The dissertation was supervised by Wolfe Mays.

-Among the cohort of graduate students supervised by Mays in Manchester were Kevin Mulligan (Geneva/Lugano), and Peter Simons (Trinity College, Dublin).
+Among the cohort of graduate students supervised by Mays in Manchester at that time were Kevin Mulligan (Geneva/Lugano), and Peter Simons (Trinity College, Dublin).
 Both shared with Smith an interest in analytic metaphysics and in the contributions of turn-of-the-century Continental philosophers and logicians to central issues of analytic philosophy.
-In 1979 Mulligan, Simons and Smith together founded the Seminar for Austro-German Philosophy, which organized workshops and conferences centered around the work of early Central European philosophers from Bolzano to Tarski and their impact on subsequent generations.
+In 1979 they together founded the Seminar for Austro-German Philosophy, which organized workshops and conferences centered around the work of early Central European philosophers from Bolzano to Tarski and their impact on subsequent generations.
 A central role in this respect was played by Husserl's contributions to formal ontology.
-One prominent supporter of these meetings was Roderick Chisholm, who in his Intellectual Autobiography published in 1997 describes the 'significant role' played by these meetings in contemporary philosophy.
+Roderick Chisholm refers to the role played by these meetings in contemporary philosophy.